-With that in mind, let’s take a look at the different types and sizes of hooks for bluegill fishing, and what considerations to make when choosing the right one for your setup.
+With that in mind, let’s take a look at the different types and sizes of hooks for bluegill fishing, which hooks work best for certain types of bluegill bait, and what considerations to make when choosing the right one for your setup.

 Eye – the eye of the hook is the small, round circle at the top end of the hook where you tie your fishing line.

 Shank – the shank is the long, often straight part of the hook between the eye and the bend.

 Bend – the bend of the hook, as the name implies, is where the hook forms a U shape at the bottom.